 - Regulatory Requirements for Pharmaceutical or Medical Device Products

 The Business of Science – Applying the Scientific Method to Succeed in Industry: During the summer GPS-BIOMED members along with fellow grad students and postdocs from Southern California Universities have the chance to participate in The SciPhD Business of Science Certificate Program, gaining professional skills to make them more competitive for professional careers.
 One attendee shared the following:

 SciPHD’s programs are certain to benefit PhD students and postdocs regardless of their career aspirations.
 While several courses and books aim to describe the fundamentals of business, project management, and career development, SciPHD’s tailored approach to presenting these key concepts to scientists with advanced degrees sets it apart.
 The facilitators’ extensive academic and industrial experiences allow them to draw parallels between our scientific training and the non-technical skills strongly-desired inside and outside of academia.

 – 2016 UCI Postdoc Participant

 Interested in education or building your teaching skills?
 GPS-BIOMED is happy to partner with the Center for Engaged Instruction & Ayala School of Biological Sciences to bring you: TAP-STEM!
-Applications for TAP-STEM are accepted early Summer and close the first week of September.
+Applications for TAP-STEM are accepted during the Summer and close in September.